 Consumption in the thirteen months prior to such month.

-the Daily Consumption Log [INFO](5.7.5.14) in kWh, the Consumption on each of the 731 Days prior to the current Day.
+the Daily Consumption Log [INFO](5.7.5.14) in kWh, the Consumption on each of the 731 UTC days prior to the current UTC day.

 Cost of Consumption data

 ESME shall be capable of calculating and recording in the Cumulative and Historical Value Store [INFO](5.7.5.12) the cost of: